whatisthejava/versioning-with-external-aliases/Readme.md

 If a client wants to use the v1 endpoint they can use /api/v1/processes or /api/processes and provide a header with a key of api-version and a value of 1

+If a client wants to use the v2 endpoint they can use /api/v2/processes or /api/processes and provide a header with a key of api-version and a value of 2

 In latest controller
 ````